Aaron Connolly (Irish footballer): International career

 Connolly has represented the Republic of Ireland at under-17, under-19 and under-21 level.
 He was leading goalscorer in the qualifying stage for the 2017 UEFA European Under-17 Championship, scoring seven goals in six matches.
 He featured in all four matches in the final tournament held in Croatia, but failed to score as Ireland were eliminated by England in the quarter-finals.

 Connolly was included in the Republic of Ireland U21 squad for the 2019 Toulon Tournament.
 Connolly started Ireland's opening group match vs China U23 and marked it with a goal and an assist for Zak Elbouzedi in a 4–1 win.

 On 5 October 2019, he received his first call-up for the Republic of Ireland senior team for the Euro 2020 qualifying matches against Georgia and Switzerland.
 He made his debut against Georgia on 12 October 2019, replacing James Collins when he came on as a substitute in the 79th minute in the 0–0 away draw.

 After over a year without a cap at senior level, Connolly made a return to the Republic of Ireland U21 side in November 2022, when he was called up for their double header of games against Israel U21 in the 2023 UEFA European Under-21 Championship Qualification Play-offs.

+Personal life

+On 10 October 2024, World Mental Health Day, Connolly spoke of his alcohol addiction issues and the impact it had on his football career.